 Following a 5 year herbicide treatment programme there are restrictions on future use of that site however we are very clear with clients regarding this point and offer advice on future use of sites and gardens.
 With soil being classed as ‘Controlled Waste’ under the Environmental Protection Act (EPA) 1990 even after the Japanese Knotweed herbicide treatment programme has been completed, the rhizome network will remain present in the ground.
 This means the soils are still classed as ‘Controlled Waste’ unless they are physically excavated and removed off-site.

 So, to clarify herbicide treatment programmes are great for residential gardens, commercial land and open spaces where there are no future plans to dig and disturb the affected areas.
 If you plan to disturb, then complete removal is the best option for you.

 Legally, a professional specialist contractor is unable to guarantee or state that Japanese Knotweed has been ‘removed’ when it has been treated using herbicides.
 It has however been killed and a guarantee issued to cover the very low risk of re-growth.
 ‘Removal’ is the incorrect term to use.

 Reputable specialist invasive plant companies do not guarantee that you will never experience any re-growth.
 The 10 year Insurance Backed Guarantee is there to provide clients with reassurance that in the highly unlikely event that there is re-growth, it will be treated immediately.
 Whilst we are very confident of our ability to kill Japanese Knotweed and have thousands of proven successful cases, we are unable to see 2-3 metres underground.

 Hopefully this clears up any confusion or panic caused by the recent news article.

-If you think you have knotweed, book a free site survey.
+If you think you have knotweed, book a site survey.